Oriental Orthodox Churches: Theology

 The Oriental Orthodox accept the seven sacraments of baptism, chrismation, the Eucharist, penance and confession, anointing of the sick, holy orders, and marriage.
 In Oriental Orthodoxy, the sacraments or mysterion "can be defined as the main task of the Church in which Christ dispenses Himself to the congregation."
 This understanding is viewed as a combination of Augustine of Hippo and Gregory of Nyssa's teachings.

+In Oriental Orthodoxy, marriage consists of a monogamous, heterosexual couple; and same-sex marriages, the ordination of LGBTQ+ individuals, and homosexual activities have been formally condemned throughout the Oriental Orthodox Churches.
+In the Coptic Orthodox Church, identifying with the LGBTQ+ community "is considered a sin for which a person should repent or otherwise be expelled from the community" and in 2003, a meeting was organised for all Egyptian churches to unite against LGBTQ+ rights; the Coptic Orthodox Church also practices conversion therapy.

-In Oriental Orthodoxy, the sacrament of baptism is performed by both immersion and sprinkling; the ordained are considered "participants in the one priesthood of Christ" and "When a man is selected to become a member of the diaconate, priesthood or bishopric, he officiates sacraments not on account of a priesthood intrinsic to him but rather as one who derives his functionality from his participation in the priesthood of Christ."
+The sacrament of baptism is performed by both immersion and sprinkling; the ordained are considered "participants in the one priesthood of Christ" and "When a man is selected to become a member of the diaconate, priesthood or bishopric, he officiates sacraments not on account of a priesthood intrinsic to him but rather as one who derives his functionality from his participation in the priesthood of Christ."

+Alongside Catholicism, Anglicanism, and some Lutherans in particular, the Oriental Orthodox affirm that an indelible mark or imperishable character is received at ordination.
 Oriental Orthodoxy accepts baptisms and ordinations from the Catholic and Eastern Orthodox churches, and considers their understanding of sacramental character "the middle path forged by Basil the Great."

-The primary theological difference between the two communions is the differing Christology.
+The primary theological difference between the two communions of Eastern (or Byzantine) and Oriental Orthodoxy is the differing Christology.
 Oriental Orthodoxy rejects the Chalcedonian Definition, and instead adopts the miaphysite formula, believing that the human and divine natures of Christ are united in one incarnate nature.
 Historically, the early prelates of the Oriental Orthodox Churches thought that Chalcedonianism implied a possible repudiation of the Trinity, or a concession to Nestorianism.

 The break in communion between the imperial Roman and Oriental Orthodox churches did not occur suddenly, but rather gradually over two to three centuries following the Council of Chalcedon.
 Eventually the two communions developed separate institutions, and the Oriental Orthodox did not participate in any of the later ecumenical councils.